MinaPecheux/Advent-Of-Code/2019/Python/README.md

 #### Answers
 **Part I: 15508323 • Part II: 9006327**

-This challenge builds on Day 2.
-The code therefore is an extension of my solution for Day 2.

-In this version, I have made 3 major modifications:

-1. I have added a custom util ``Debugger`` class
-2. I have reorganized the ``OPERATIONS`` dictionary to hold more information, namely the number of inputs for each operation (plus I've added the new operations defined in the problem)
-3. I have improved the ``process_opcode()`` function to treat the program with the new important features:
-  - instructions can have a variable number of parameters, which is why I have modified the ``OPERATIONS`` dictionary to automatically extract it
-  - instructions have an execution mode (either in "address" or "immediate value" mode)

-  Here, I have basically automated the impact of the number of inputs on the instruction pointer, I've coded up the new operations and I've dealt with the mode.
+> Day 5 relies on the Intcode interpreter that is implemented in the ``intcode.py`` file.

+In this puzzle, I did some modifications on the common ``IntcodeProgram`` class to keep on improving its features (namely: I reorganized the ``OPERATIONS`` dictionary to hold more information and I've worked on the ``process_opcode()`` method to automate pointers evolution)

+I've also made a secondary version for the Day 5 puzzle to play around with the notion of Python's context classes.

+In this version, I don't directly use the common ``IntcodeProgram`` class but rather extract just the required features and use a a custom util ``Debugger`` class.

-The ``Debugger`` class is a utility I had fun making that just allows me to have my Intcode program output its results to a specific stream rather than the usual ``sys.stdout`` used by Python when you do a ``print()``.
+The ``Debugger`` class is a utility I had fun making that just allows me to have my program output its results to a specific stream rather than the usual ``sys.stdout`` used by Python when you do a ``print()``.
 It is a context manager class that simply puts a piece of code into a special "state" where it has a access to a global stream variable to write to.

-In my ``process_opcode()`` function, for the output instruction (with code ``4``), I make use of this stream if possible.
+In my local ``process_opcode()`` function, for the output instruction (with code ``4``), I make use of this stream if possible.

 Then, at the very end of the execution of my program, I can simply query the ``last_output()`` of the stream stored in my current ``Debugger`` instance to get my result.
 This significantly simplifies the test functions and the assertions.
 (Otherwise, I would have had to read back the printed output, somehow, and split it back to get the last line...).